robey/antsy/README.md

     Return the ANSI codes that will paint the current canvas contents, since the last call.
 Each call to `paint()` caches the current canvas state, so that future updates only paint the parts of the screen that have changed since last time.

+- `paintInline(): string`

+    Return the ANSI codes that will paint the current canvas contents as if the screen was in an unknown (dirty) state.
+Every glyph and color will be rendered, separated by linefeeds, without cursor manipulation.
+This may be useful for rendering small canvases that are meant to be embedded in other displays or output that doesn't know about the canvas.

 ## Region